paladin-t/bitty/docs/documents/manual.md

 * `archive:close()`: closes an opened archive
 	* returns `true` for success, otherwise `false`
 * `archive:all()`: gets all entry names in the archive
-	* returns the entry list, in a list of string, could be empty or `nil`
+	* returns an entry list, in a list of string, could be empty or `nil`
 * `archive:exists(entry)`: gets whether the specific entry exists in the archive
 	* `entry`: the entry name to look for
 	* returns `true` for exists, otherwise `false`